Le Corbusier's Five Points of Architecture: Five Points of Architecture

+The first four points derive directly from Eugène Viollet-le-Duc, while the fifth derives from the Chicago School whom he influenced.

 Villa Savoye

-The Villa Savoye is arguably Le Corbusier’s most significant contribution to modernist architecture and epitomizes all principles of his Five Points of Modern Architecture.
-Situated in Poissy, it was constructed from 1928-1931 and commissioned by Pierre and Eugénie Savoye, who granted Le Corbusier and his collaborator, Pierre Jeanneret, unrestricted freedom in its design.
+The Villa Savoye is arguably Le Corbusier's most significant contribution to modernist architecture and epitomizes all principles of his Five Points of Modern Architecture.
+Situated in Poissy, it was constructed from 1928–1931 and commissioned by Pierre and Eugénie Savoye, who granted Le Corbusier and his collaborator Pierre Jeanneret unrestricted freedom in its design.

-The pilotis elevate the structure from the ground, allowing for automobiles to drive underneath through a sweeping enclosure—that was designed to correspond to the turning radius of a car—as it curves around the house to afford direct entrance.
-The placement of the columns are predominately practical, organized in a structurally efficient configuration, some arrangements are deployed to create subdivisions within rooms, promoting free design of the ground plan.
+The pilotis elevate the structure from the ground, allowing for automobiles to drive underneath through a sweeping enclosure corresponding to the turning radius of a car as it curves around the house to afford direct entrance.
+The placement of the columns are predominately practical, organized in a structurally efficient configuration.
+Some arrangements are deployed to create subdivisions within rooms, promoting free design of the ground plan.
 The horizontal ribboned windows are supported by toothpick pilotis, surrounding all sides of the façade, and their intentional positioning directs the viewer's gaze to the horizon, limiting visibility of the top and bottom of the landscape; while also referencing an abstract form that obscures the diverse functionality and interior behind the façade.
 The roof terrace flows seamlessly from Madame Savoye's bedroom suite, constituting the culmination of the free plan and collapsing distinctions of interior and exterior space, while providing sweeping views of the pastoral visage.
 The white façade is open on all sides, with no definitive back or front, maximizing the site's hilltop location, so that distant views are visible from any side, since Le Corbusier envisioned the residence as an escape from the preoccupations of urban life in Paris.